Indigo Blue and Suchitoto

 Time: 8 Hours

-Price includes: Private vehicle and driver, private guide, lunch, indigo workshop, sales tax.
+Price includes: Private vehicle, private driver/guide, indigo workshop, sales tax.

 - Walking shoes.

 - Sunscreen, sunglasses, hat.

 - Fresh clothes.